-Many warehouses are seeking ways to leverage automation for better efficiency, but building an efficient automated warehouse system requires careful selection of the right technologies.
-Achieving efficiency requires choosing technologies that integrate well and work seamlessly together to fully optimize your processes.
+Many warehouses are looking to leverage automation to improve operational efficiency, but building an efficient automated warehouse system requires careful selection of the right technologies.
+To fully optimize your processes and achieve efficiency, you must choose technologies that integrate well and work together seamlessly.

 Let’s take a look at the new technologies you need — and why you need them – when building an automated warehouse system: